- Is Mileage Important When Buying a Used Car?

-When you read an ad for the sale of a low-mileage car, it seems like a good deal.
+It seems like a good deal when you read an ad for selling a low-mileage car.
 Such a vehicle is relatively inexpensive but looks almost like new.
 However, the reality is sometimes not so rosy.
-So how many miles should a used car have?
+So, how many miles should a used car have?
 We will talk about this below.

 Is Mileage Important When Buying a Used Car?

-Alternatively, you can face the busting miles.
+You can also face the busting miles.
 Also, the car could be idle for many months or even years in the garage or on the street.
 This is not a reason to buy this particular car because, with a long idle time, some parts of it can rot or dry out, and the battery resources can be reduced.
-Therefore, here you need to be guided by logic.
+Therefore, here, you need to be guided by logic.
 If you buy, for example, a three-year car, pick up the one with a mileage of about 30–40 thousand miles since the average annual mileage is 9–13 thousand miles.

 How to Check Car Mileage?